Old Erie Canal State Historic Park

 About the Location

-The park passes through or near several communities, including Fayetteville, Manlius Center, Kirkville, Chittenango, Canastota, Durhamville, and New London, offering opportunities to explore local history and culture.
+The path weaves through or near several communities, including Fayetteville, Manlius Center, Kirkville, Chittenango, Canastota, Durhamville, and New London.
+Each offers its own glimpse into local history and culture if you're inclined to explore beyond the towpath.

 All Features & Facilities